p-eanat/PID_peanut/README.md

 Written for arduino.<br>
 Named for peanuts because peanuts are yummy.

+Improved features include options to set an initial output value and set a deadband value.
+The output stays constant if the change in output is less than the deadband value, therefore reducing mechanical wear.

 ### To start:
 Download PID_peanut.h and PID_peanut.cpp and add to the folder with your arduino code.
 ```